sailfish009/openstructure/modules/mol/base/doc/entity.rst

     :type: list of :class:`bond handles<BondHandle>`

-  .. method:: Apply(visitor)

-    Apply an entity visitor to the atom.
-In Python, you usually don't have to use this method.
-It is mainly used in C++ to write  algorithms that work on both :class:`EntityHandle` and :class:`EntityView` at the same time.

-    :param visitor: The entity visitor
-    :type  visitor: :class:`EntityVisitor`

   .. method:: FindBondToAtom(other_atom)

     Finds and returns the bond formed between this atom and `other_atom`.
 If no